 Ibarra (48) has the Colombian and Italian nationality, and is fluent in English, Italian and Spanish.
 He is married and has a daughter.

-Joost Farwerck (born in Hilversum, 1965) was appointed as a Member of the Board of Management on April 10, 2013.
-As a Chief Operations Officer his main driving forces are change, improvement and teamwork.
+Joost Farwerck (born in Hilversum, 1965) was appointed Member of the Board of Management on 10 April 2013.
+As a Chief Operations Officer his main drivers are ‘change, improvement, and teamwork’.

-Farwerck studied law at the University of Amsterdam and subsequently, after launching his career, followed a variety of study courses at such institutions as the International Institute for Management Development.
+Farwerck studied Law at the University of Amsterdam.
+After launching his career, he followed a variety of courses at institutions such as the International Institute for Management Development.
 In 1994 he started working at KPN as Legal Counsel.
 Subsequently he became an Account Manager after which he filled several Senior Management positions within KPN.
-Among other positions, he has been Secretary of the Board of Management and Supervisory Board, Head of Network and Customer Operations, Director of the Wholesale division and Director of the Consumer Residential division.
+Among other positions, he has been Secretary of the Board of Management and Supervisory board, Head of Network and Customer Operations, Director of our Wholesale division and Director of the Consumer Residential division.

-He regards KPN as the integrated access provider in the Netherlands for consumers and business customers.
-He wants to strengthen KPN’s market position and transform the company into an uncomplicated and customer-friendly service provider.
-‘The course we have embarked on will simplify KPN dramatically, thereby making things much easier for our customers.’
+He considers KPN the only complete ICT service provider in the Netherlands, both to commercial and business customers.
+He wants to strengthen KPN’s market position and transform the company into a simple and customer-friendly service provider.
+‘The course we have embarked on will simplify KPN dramatically, thereby making things much easier for our customers and our employees.’

-In addition, he wants KPN to make a difference in Dutch society with regard to themes such as The New Way of Living & Working, Healthcare of the future, Energy-efficient and Security & Privacy.
-‘Our strength at KPN is our people and the quality of our service.
-We are important for society and we take responsibility for this.’
+In addition, he wants KPN to make a difference in Dutch society with regard to themes such as The New Way of Living and Working, Healthcare of the future, Energy-efficient, Circularity and Security & Privacy.
+‘KPN’s real strength is our people and the quality of our service.
+We make an impact on society and for that we take responsibility in all areas.’

 Farwerck is Non-Executive Board Member of the KPN Group company iBasis.
 He is also Member of the Executive Committee of VNO-NCW and Member of the Board of Nederland-ICT.
-Besides Farwerck is Member of the Supervisory Board of the Foundation 'Lezen & Schrijven' (Reading & Writing) and Member of the Board of FME.
+Furthermore, he is Member of the Supervisory Board of the Foundation ‘Lezen & Schrijven’ (Reading & Writing) and Member of the Board of FME.

-Farwerck is married and is father of three children.
-In his free time he enjoys cycling and tennis.
-He also listens to music (Spotify!) a lot and reads Dutch and English literature (on an E-reader).
+Farwerck is married and father of three children.
+In his spare time he enjoys cycling and tennis.
+He also likes listening to music and reads Dutch and English literature.